-Creamy Asparagus Blue Cheese Pasta is a bowlful of good.
+Pasta with asparagus and lemon wrapped up with creamy blue cheese is an easy dinner recipe.
 Quick for a weeknight, but good enough for Saturday night company, this one-pot meal is ready in less than 30 minutes.

 Like an Easter egg hunt, that’s how many people remember picking asparagus.
 Searching for stalks along river and creek banks when they were kids.
 It was a family outing with a yummy reward.
 Today most of us stroll the produce section rather than the riverbank.

 Shopping for asparagus, size is less important than freshness.
 Choose bright green, firm stalks with tightly closed tips.
 If it squeaks when you grab the bunch, it’s fresh.
 Shriveled, limp and wet is not what you want.
+If it’s slimy, it’s time to toss.
 Asparagus doesn’t keep long so plan to cook within a few days after buying.
 Store it in the fridge, wrapped in plastic or trim a little off the bottom and stand upright in an inch or so of water for a couple of days.